Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Adaptive Regenerating Codes

 \section{Adaptive Regenerating Codes}

-In the previous section, we presented coordinated regenerating codes that assume $t$ and $d$ to remain constant across repairs.
-This is similar to regenerating codes~\cite{Dimakis2010}, in which $d$ remains constant across repairs.
-Yet, in real systems, it is not realistic to assume that the failure rate remains constant over time, and to assume that every single failure can be repaired before a second one occurs.
+So far we assumed $t$ and $d$ to remain constant across repairs, similarly to~\cite{Dimakis2010} where $d$ is assumed to remain constant.
+It may not be realistic in real systems that are dynamic.

-In the particular case of Minimum Storage ($\alpha=\MB$), such strong assumptions are not needed.
-Indeed, when minimizing the sum in~\eqref{eq:cons}, we can minimize the different elements of the sum, which correspond to repairs, independently.
-Therefore, repairs are independent.
-We propose to adapt the quantities to transfer $\beta$ and $\beta'$ to the system state which is defined by the number $t$ of devices being repaired and the number $d$ of live devices.
+At the Minimum Storage Point ($\alpha=\MB$), such strong assumptions are not needed as repairs are independent (\textit{i.e.}, each term of the sum in~\eqref{eq:cons} can be treated independently).
+We propose to adapt the quantities to transfer $\beta$ and $\beta'$ to the system state, which is defined by the number $t$ of devices being repaired and the number $d$ of live devices.
+The resulting adaptive regenerating codes simplify the system design as only the parameter $k$ needs to be decided during the conception: adaptive regenerating codes decide, at runtime for each repair, the best $(d,t)$ to offer the lowest repair cost $\gamma$.